AdityaSinghDevs/tesseract/README.md

 ```
 - Ensure that you have Python 3.10 installed as this is the recommended version for compatibility with all dependencies.

+### Deployment
+Tesseract is designed for easy deployment in both development and production environments.
+- **Docker-ready** (coming soon) for reproducible builds.
+- Supports **GPU acceleration in cloud platforms** (AWS, GCP, Azure) and on-prem.
+- Compatible with **Kubernetes scaling patterns** for serving multiple generation jobs in parallel.

 ## Project Structure